samtechie/minimal-personal-site/_posts/2017-02-26-how-convnets-work.md

 [![Fully Connected]({{ site.url }}/assets/convnets/backprop.png){: .center-image }](https://brohrer.github.io/how_convolutional_neural_networks_work.html){:target="_blank"}

 This error signal drives a process called **Gradient descent** where each feature pixel and voting weight is adjusted up and down a bit to see how the error changes.
 Large errors lead to a large adjustment and small errors lead to a small adjustment.
 No error means no adjustment.
-It is analogous to sliding a ball slightly to the right or to the left on a hill and you want to find the direction where it goes downhill ( as you can see down means the error is reducing hence the name "Gradient descent").
+It is analogous to sliding a ball slightly to the right or to the left on a hill and you want to find the direction where it goes downhill ( as you can see below down means the error is reducing hence the name "Gradient descent").
 You want to go down to the very bottom of the Gradient where the error is the least.

 [![Fully Connected]({{ site.url }}/assets/convnets/cnn15.png){: .center-image }](https://brohrer.github.io/how_convolutional_neural_networks_work.html){:target="_blank"}